-Adopting ESG principles, considering ESG training and even ESG certification, and putting corporate social responsibility teams in place can only, in today’s environment, help companies in their mission of serving its customers while attaining solid financial returns.
+Adopting ESG principles, considering ESG training and even ESG certification, and putting CSR teams in place can only, in today’s environment, help companies in their mission of serving their customers while attaining solid financial returns.

 Investors and potential investors can be proud, too.
 There is no doubt that their commitment to ESG investment is fueling change within businesses across the world, even those who would not have considered implementing ESG principles without this very real pressure to change.

 Commercial ventures, from the smallest ambitious startups to the most well-established industry giants, are now taking their corporate social responsibility commitments to the next level precisely because they know that, while the bottom line still matters a great deal, it cannot be the only factor that investors consider any longer.